What Is Digital Marketing?

 Methods of promoting your brand, product, service, or offer to customers on their digital devices through various online channels such as search, social media, websites, email, and mobile apps

 As technology advances, so does the ability to reach audiences on a very granular level.
 Everyone has experienced ads “following” them around the internet.
 Marketers can track consumers’ behavior, interests, location, and even intent in the digital space.
-On a personal level, this may seem a bit Orwellian, but as a business owner, digital marketing creates opportunities to reach a well-defined audience like never before.
+On a personal level, this may seem a bit invasive, but as a business owner, digital marketing creates opportunities to reach a well-defined audience like never before.